The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: A brief review of the Farrell-Jones Conjecture with coefficients

-There is the conjecture that for two homotopy equivalent finite connected $CW$-complexes whose universal coverings are $\det$-$L^2$-acyclic the $L^2$-torsion of their universal coverings agree.
-This follows from the $K$-theoretic FJC up to dimension one.
+\item \emph{Homotopy invariance of $L^2$-torsion}\\ There is the conjecture that for two homotopy equivalent finite connected $CW$-complexes whose universal coverings are $\det$-$L^2$-acyclic the $L^2$-torsion of their universal coverings agree.
+This follows from the $K$-theoretic FJC.